-CHECKS AND INSPECTIONS INSPECTION RESULTS CODE (√/R/N)
+CHECKS AND INSPECTIONS

+INSPECTION RESULTS CODE (√/R/N)

 INSPECT PER APPLICABLE MANUFACTURER MANUAL

-Cab/Drive

-Wheels and Tires

-Tractor and Chassis Electrical

-Chassis

-Engine & Transmission & Fluid Levels

-Chassis Lubrication

-REFUSE COLLECTION SYSTEMS AND COMPONENTS

-CAB OUTSIDE AREA

-Check air pressure of tires.
-Add air to any tire with air pressure lower than recommended before going on route.

-Check wear of tire tread.
-Replace tire worn below tire manufacturer's recommendation or state requirement before going on route.

-Check tires for damage.
-Replace any damaged tire before going on route.

-Inspect pump for leaks.

-Inspect pump for damage or loose hardware.

-Inspect all decals on cab for damage and readability.

-Inspect unit for refuse on or about the engine or exhaust components.
-Remove all refuse to prevent a fire.

-BODY AND CHASSIS CURB SIDE INSPECTION
+Cab/Drive Wheels and Tires Tractor and Chassis Electrical Chassis Engine & Transmission & Fluid Levels Chassis Lubrication REFUSE COLLECTION SYSTEMS AND COMPONENTS CAB OUTSIDE AREA Check air pressure of tires.
+Add air if air pressure lower than recommended on any tire before going on route Check wear of tire tread.
+Replace any tire worn below tire manufacturer's recommendation or state requirement before going on route Check tires for damage.
+Replace any damaged tire before going on route Inspect pump for leaks Inspect pump for damage or loose hardware Inspect all decals on cab for damage and readability Inspect unit for refuse on or about the engine or exhaust components.
+Remove all refuse to prevent a fire